 5. Clustered Bellflower -- Campanula glomerata

 If you like sun-loving perennials you will have already heard of bellflowers.
-There are so many different plants to choose in the group.
+There are so many different plants to choose from in the group.
 My favorite one is glomerata.
 Some say it can be invasive but I have not found this to be true for me.
 This one can also take some shade.

 6. Betony - Stachys officinalis 'Rosea'